larvit/larvitdbmigration/README.md

 _ALSO IMPORTANT!_ SQL files require the mysql client to be installed on the host system.

-Create the file <application root>/<migrationScriptsPath>/1.sql with this content:
+Create the file process.cwd()/<migrationScriptsPath>/1.sql with this content:

 ```SQL
 ALTER TABLE bloj CHANGE nisse hasse int(11);